Mayo men and women feature in a new book that tells the extraordinary story of the Irish mining community in South Yorkshire in the 20th century.

 Sean explains why he wrote the book: “My reason for writing the book was simply to remember those tough sons of Ireland– men like my dad who literally risked their lives daily to make a living.
 It had become apparent to me that many of the grandchildren of the old miners were unaware of what their grandfathers did for a living, and in some cases where they came from.

-“I did not intend writing a book about the Irish miners and their families until I visited Maltby in 2008 and was talking to old school friends who, like me, had seen their fathers spend most of their working lives toiling 3000ft underground.
+“I did not intend to write a book about the Irish miners and their families until I visited Maltby in 2008 and was talking to old school friends who, like me, had seen their fathers spend most of their working lives toiling 3000ft underground.

-“I began to realise that the memories of these Irish miners – whose enormous contribution to the mines and the country cannot be underestimated – was fading away into obscurity.
+“I began to realise that the memories of these Irish miners – whose enormous contribution to the mines and the country cannot be underestimated – were fading away into obscurity.

 “In a reflective moment I realised miners had no visual memories of their work so I thought I would write a book that would serve as a lasting tribute to their subterranean years,” Sean adds.